Silmaen/DepManager/README.md

 ## Installation

 Depmanager is written in python so in the following we assume you have a working python installation designated as `<python>` with `pip` installed.

 ### pip

 To install dep manager simply use `<python> -m pip  install depmanager`

+See the page on Pypi: [depmanager](https://pypi.org/project/depmanager/).

 ### From source